 One of the ten Priority Actions to come out of Newton’s 2016 Newton Leads 2040 Housing Strategy was a recommendation that the City strengthen its Inclusionary Zoning ordinance in order to realize the greatest public benefit from private development taking place throughout Newton.
 In 2015, Mayor Warren docketed an item to increase the existing 15% minimum Inclusionary Housing provision and since that time staff has been working to amend and strengthen this ordinance to better meet the vast and diverse housing needs of Newton today.

 The Inclusionary Zoning requirement is based on the total number of units proposed for a development and whether it is a rental or ownership project.
-The following tables represent the City's existing Inclusionary Zoning requirements, as well as staff's April 2019 proposal for the updated Inclusionary Zoning requirements:
+The following tables represent the Amended Inclusionary Zoning requirements, effective August 1, 2019:

 In an effort to design a new Inclusionary Zoning ordinance that would ensure that new housing development in Newton includes units for households of various income levels across the city, while not restraining development altogether, staff contracted with RKG Associates in January 2018 to determine the financial impact resulting from the proposed changes to the City’s existing Inclusionary Zoning ordinance.

 The Financial Feasibility Analysis developed by RKG details the approach the consultants used to test the City’s proposed ordinance changes, the results of their analysis, and their recommended modifications to the proposed ordinance.

 Click here to view the final March 2018 report from RKG.